-Advance Parole enables green card applicants to freely travel in and out of the U.S. with pending applications.
+Advance Parole enables green card applicants to freely travel in and out of the United States with pending applications.
 Advance Parole gives you the chance to visit family members abroad, go on international business trips, or just travel for fun.

 What is Advance Parole?

-Traveling in and out of the U.S. is usually not possible if you have a pending green card application.
-In most circumstances, if you leave the U.S. while your green card is pending, your green card application will be considered “abandoned” and you’ll need to restart the entire process once back in the U.S.
+Traveling in and out of the U.S. is sometimes not possible if you have a pending green card application.
+In most circumstances, if you leave the U.S. while your green card is pending, your green card application will be considered “abandoned” and you’ll need to restart the entire process once back in the U.S. You avoid these troubles by applying for a reentry permit or advance parole before you leave the U.S.

 However, it can be challenging to wait in the U.S. when green cards can sometimes take over a year to be approved.
 Thankfully, Advance Parole enables green card applicants to freely travel in and out of the U.S. with pending applications.
 Advance Parole gives you the chance to visit family members abroad, go on international business trips, or just travel for fun.

-Visas that allow you to travel with a pending green card without needing Advance Parole
+Visas that allow you to travel with a pending green card without needing an Advance Parole document

 There is no need to apply for Advance Parole if you have a dual intent visa such as an H-1B, L, K3/4, or if you are a dependent of one of these visa holders.